centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-azure-compute-vmscalesets.md

 ### Discovery rules

-The Centreon Plugin-Pack *Azure Virtual Machine Scale Sets* includes a Host Discovery provider to automatically discover the Azure instances of a given subscription and add them to the Centreon configuration.
+The Centreon Plugin Pack *Azure Virtual Machine Scale Sets* includes a Host Discovery provider to automatically discover the Azure instances of a given subscription and add them to the Centreon configuration.
 This provider is named **Microsoft Azure Virtual Machine Scale Sets**:

 ![image](../../../assets/integrations/plugin-packs/procedures/cloud-azure-compute-vmscalesets-provider.png)
 > This discovery feature is only compatible with the 'api' custom mode. 'azcli' is not supported.

-More information about the Host Discovery module is available in the Centreon documentation:[Host Discovery](docs/monitoring/discovery/hosts-discovery)
+More information about the Host Discovery module is available in the Centreon documentation: [Host Discovery](/docs/monitoring/discovery/hosts-discovery)

 ### Collected metrics & status